jslhcl/jslhcl.github.io/_posts/2015-05-04-The-Passionate-Programmer-notes.markdown

 1. Start small, but try to do something remarkable on your current project or job.
 One way to experiment is to shoot for remarkable productivity.
 Project schedules often have a lot of padding.
 Find something that everyone thinks is going to take a week and do it in a day.
 Work extra hours for it if you need to do so.
 You don't have to make a habit of working extra hours, but this is an experiment.
 Do the work in a remarkably short time.
 See whether people "remark."
 If not, why not?
 If so, in what ways?
 Fine-tune the variables, and try again.

+## 43 Making the Hang

+Speaking for myself (and extrapolating from there), the most serious barrier between us mortals and the people we admire is our own fear.
+Associating with smart, well-connected people who can teach you things or help find you work is possibly the best way to improve yourself, but a lot of us are afraid to try.

+### Act on It!

+Pick one of your favorite pieces of software and e-mail its creator.
+Start by thanking him or her for the software.
+Then make a suggestion, ask a question, or make some other attempt at establishing a human connection with them.
+Solicit a response of some sort.
+If the software is free or open source, offer to help in some way.

+Think of someone local to you whom you admire or would like to learn from.
+Look for a situation where you can see the person (a users' group meeting or speech are good possibilities), and go out of your way to start a conversation, even if it makes you uncomfortable--especially if it makes you uncomfortable.

+# Part 5

+## 44 Already Obsolete

+### Act on It!

+1. Carve out weekly time to investigate the bleeding edge.
+Make room for at least two hours each week in order to research new technologies and to start to develop skills in them.
+Do hands-on work with these new technologies.
+Build simple applications.
+Prototype new-tech versions of the hard bits of your current-tech projects to understand what the differences are and what the new technologies enable.
+Put this time on your schedule.
+Don't let yourself miss it.

+## 47 make yourself a map

+Although it is definitely ok to learn diverse skills--it expands your thinking--it's also a good idea to think about the story your skillset tells

+### Action on it

+1. Before mapping out where you want to go, it can be encouraging and informative to map out where you’ve been.
+Take some time to explicitly lay out the timeline of your career.
+Show where you started and what your skills and jobs were at each step.
+Notice where you made incremental improvements and where you seemed to make big leaps.
+Notice the average length of time it took to make a major advancement.
+Use this map as input as you look forward in your career.
+You can set more realistic goals for yourself if you have a clear image of your historical progress.
+Once you’ve created this historical map, keep it updated.
+It’s a	great way to reflect on your progress as you move toward your newly defined goals.

+## 48 watch the market

+You have to keep your eyes and ears open.
+Watch the technology news, both the business side and the pure technical side.
+Watch the alpha geeks.
+Slog geeks are those supernerds who are always on the bloodiest tip of the bleeding edge, at least in their hobby activities.
+If you can find these people and see what they're into, you can get a glimpse of what's going to be big one or two Years down the road

+### Act on it

+Spend the next year trying to become one of the alpha geeks.
+Or at least make the hang with one

+## 52 Better Than Yesterday

+### Act on It!
+1. Make a list of the difficult or complex improvements you'd like to make; they can be personal or professional.
+It's OK if you have a fairly long list.
+Now, for each item in the list, think about what you could do today to make yourself or that item better than yesterday.
+Tomorrow, look at the list again.
+Was yesterday better than the day before?
+How can you make today better?
+Do it again the next day.
+Put it on your calendar.
+Spend two minutes thinking about this each morning.

+## 53 Go Independent

+In this way, a big company makes a wonderful place to go and semi-retire for a while if you're burned out.
+But if you're striving to be remarkable (which you are!), a big company is a hard place to get into the right groove in the same way that a bakery is a bad place to go to try to work off your love handles.
+The solution?
+Go independent!

+Consider it a personal development project, and put yourself in the market in your spare time.
+Set a goal to land a contract at a certain rate and finish it with a happy customer.
+Work on it at night or on the weekends (but please don't work on it in your cubicle at your day job!).
+You'll learn a lot without losing your safety net.
+Worst case, you'll overwork yourself for a few weeks, fail at one project, and be sent back to your comfortable cubicle with a new sense of appreciate for your job.
+The best case is that you are wildly successful, love the work, and set yourself on a new path toward career satisfaction and financial reward.

+If you currently work for a big company, consider joining a small one.
+If you work for an established company, try a startup.
+In a small startup, you can get the best of both worlds: a full-time job with a salary and the challenge of being pitted directly against the unfiltered problems of your business.

+# HaveFun